 I’ve heard it a lot in the photography world from professionals all over the place.
-Specialise.
+Specialize.
 Find the one style/type of photography you like most and own it completely.
 I think this is wrong, not for an established professional with 10+ years in the game.
-If you are at this stage and you can earn a great living and be happy shooting nothing but your specialty, then by all means specialise.
+If you are at this stage and you can earn a great living and be happy shooting nothing but your specialty, then by all means specialize.
 But if you’re anyone but the 10+ year vet, then I think specializing is the wrong way to go.

 I think if you get caught up in only shooting that style, you won’t be as good in that style as you could be if you diversified.